ecmpfrr/resisting-tf/README.md

 # P4-RESISTING-tofino

-This repository contains the P4 based implementation of RESISTING for Tofino and running scripts.
+The RESISTING is a new FRR-ECMP mechanism for P4 programmable switches, this repository contains the P4 implementation for Switch Tofino and running scripts.

 ### Network Topology